 Halloween Traditions from Around the World

-In Mexico, Halloween mingles with Día de los Muertos, the Day of the Dead.
+Halloween mingles with Día de los Muertos in Mexico, the Day of the Dead.
 This vibrant celebration honors deceased loved ones with colorful altars, marigold flowers, and sugar skulls.
 It’s a beautiful mix of remembrance and festivity.
-You’ll also enjoy Japan’s traditional halloween parade.
+You’ll also enjoy Japan’s traditional Halloween parade.

 Japan’s Kawasai’s Halloween Parade